pagkly/Zed/Investopedia4/Inside Forward Price-To-Earnings (Forward P_E Metric).md

 ### Key Takeaways:

 -   Forward P/E is a version of the ratio of price-to-earnings that uses forecasted earnings for the P/E calculation.
--   Because forward P/E uses estimated earnings per share (EPS), it may produce incorrect or biased results if actual earnings prove to be different.
+-   Because forward P/E uses estimated [[Earnings Per Share (EPS)|earnings per share (EPS)]], it may produce incorrect or biased results if actual earnings prove to be different.
 -   Analysts often combine forward and trailing P/E estimates to make a better judgment.

 #### Forward Price-to-Earnings